Synonym(s)

 LaboratoryThis section has been translated automatically.

-- Increase in inflammatory parameters with high SPA and increased CRP, leukocytosis (neutrophilia); possibly thrombocytosis;
+Increase in inflammatory parameters with high ESR and elevated CRP, leukocytosis (neutrophilia); possibly thrombocytosis;

-- hepatitis B surface antigens, complement consumption (complement reduced) and antineutrophil antibodies (pANCA).
+Look for hepatitis B surface antigens, complement consumption (complement decreased), and antineutrophil antibodies (pANCA).

-- Notice! pANCA are only positive in a small percentage of patients.
+Note: pANCA are positive in only a small proportion of patients.

 HistologyThis section has been translated automatically.